 - Travel itinerary: Detailed plans showing return flight (refundable booking is fine)

-- Section 214(b) is the most common refusal—overcome it with strong ties evidence
+- Section 214(b): The most common refusal — overcome with strong ties evidence

-- Timing matters—apply when your circumstances genuinely support approval
+- Timing matters: Apply when circumstances genuinely support approval

 What is the most common reason for US visa refusal?